SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 </details>

-## Step 5: Test the technical wrapper class with console application in tier 1
+## Step 5: Test the technical wrapper class with console application in ABAP for cloud development

-The wrapper you just created is released for consumption in tier 1.
-You can test this by creating a console application in tier 1 to call the wrapper.
+The wrapper you just created is released for consumption in ABAP for cloud development.
+You can test this by creating a console application in ABAP for cloud development to call the wrapper.

 We will use this class that calls the wrapper also to add a conversion functionality and to simplify the signature of the method that is used to create a purchase requistion as well.

-For this you have created a dedicated package **`Z_PURCHASE_REQ_###`** for this test in tier 1 by using **`ZTIER1`** as the super-package of your package in your SAP S/4HANA System.
+For this you have created a dedicated package **`Z_PURCHASE_REQ_###`** for this test in ABAP for cloud development by using **`ZTIER1`** as the super-package of your package in your SAP S/4HANA System.

 <details>
   <summary>🔵 Click to expand</summary>